balancer-team/rando-js/README.md

 ### Customizing the Length

-If you want a longer random string, for example if you wanted more security for an API key, it is easy to modify the length:
+If you want a longer random string, for example if you wanted extra security for an API key, it is easy to modify the length:

 ```js
 const randoKey = new Rando({ randomLength: 44 })